Summer Live '09

-The Summer Live '09 tour was the fourth North American concert tour of the 21st century by Paul McCartney.
-The tour began on 17 July 2009 in New York City and concluded on 19 August 2009 in Arlington, Texas.
-It visited 6 cities across North America earning $32 million from nine shows.
+Summer Live '09 was the ninth solo concert tour by English musician Paul McCartney.
+The tour began on 11 July 2009 at the Halifax Common in Halifax, Canada, and closed at Cowboys Stadium in Arlington, United States, on 19 August 2009.
+It visited 7 cities across North America, earning $36 million from ten shows.

 Background

 McCartney performed three nights at the new Citi Field in New York City on 17, 18 and 21 July 2009, replicating his role as a Beatle opening the newly opened Shea Stadium in 1965.
 To promote the tour, McCartney appeared on Late Show with David Letterman on 15 July, and performed a seven-song mini-concert atop the marquee of the Ed Sullivan Theater (although only two songs, "Get Back" and "Sing the Changes" were aired).
 Good Evening New York City, a live CD/DVD of the Citi Field concerts was released on 17 November 2009; furthermore, the Deluxe Edition contains the complete 7 song mini-concert.